All Episodes

 So there's all these different elements.

-They are ordinary men and women, 30, 40, 50 year olds trying to say we can't afford to live in France anymore.
+They are ordinary men and women, 30, 40, 50-year-olds, trying to say we can't afford to live in France anymore.

-I think that's that would be my take.
+I think that would be my take.

 You know what?

-Uh thank you for clarifying that.
+Thank you for clarifying that.

-And of course, this all has to do with um global warming ideology that is held by Macron.
+And of course, this all has to do with global warming ideology that is held by Macron.

-Meanwhile, I am so grateful to our president who got us out of the Paris Accord.
+And yes, you know, and that's something to remind those in this country, meanwhile, I am so grateful to our president who got us out of the Paris Accord.

-You know, when when you've got this global warming ideology and it's promoted by your president, and then people can't afford to live.
+You know, when you've got this global warming ideology and it's promoted by your president, and then people can't afford to live.

 And France is expensive.